TianjieLi-Jason/PsTyDC/README.md

 # Parameterization files

-1. Parameters and structure for LLP
+## Parameters and structure for LLP
+- 'LLP-opt.str': optimized paramters for LLP
+- 'LLP-geoopt.pdb': optimized structure for LLP

-2. Parameters and structure for external aldimine '0PR-opt.str': optimized paramters for external aldimine '0PR-geoopt.pdb': optimized structure for external aldimine
+## Parameters and structure for external aldimine
+- '0PR-opt.str': optimized paramters for external aldimine
+- '0PR-geoopt.pdb': optimized structure for external aldimine